 - Strain into cups and serve with sweetener of your choice

 - Now you can enjoy a steaming cup of ginger tea!

 Ginger lemon honey tea can be made by following the above recipe.
 Then all you need to do is put a lemon slice in a cup and pour some ginger tea in it.
 To this, you can also add a few drops of lemon juice.
 Then add some honey and mix it well.
 And there you have it!
 A cup of ginger lemon honey tea.

 Can I add ginger powder to tea?

 Yes, absolutely!
+Adding ginger power to your tea not only adds a kick to your normal tea but it also helps you relax and calm your mind.
 While ginger tea is usually made using fresh grated or minced ginger, ginger powder does the job just as fine.
 I personally like to use Zizira’s Ing Makhir ginger powder for a strong cup of ginger tea.

 How to make ginger tea with milk?